 All this is accomplished through a simple, single click.

-Finally, we record “almost headless”, meaning that the Mega Drive is not connected to any TV/Monitor as these add interferences and noises due to the inverter they have in them.
-We check what’s going on in the VGM playback software through a USB Video Capture dongle.
+We record completely “headless”, meaning that the Mega Drive is not connected to any TV/Monitor as these add interferences and noises due to the inverter they have in them.